aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 #### Debug Configuration

 Debug Configurations are JSON entries within the `.vscode/launch.json` file optionally located in the root of each VS Code workspace.
 These are user managed, and define what programs can be debugged.
-Presing F5 (or the Debug button) starts a Debugging session for the currently selected Debug Configuration.
+Pressing F5 (or the Debug button) starts a Debugging session for the currently selected Debug Configuration.
 VS Code extensions increase VS Code's debugging capablities by implementing Debug Configuration types.

 More information about VS Code Debugging can be found [in the VS Code Documentation](https://code.visualstudio.com/docs/editor/debugging).